The psychologist trying to get more help for Hong Kong's suicidal, depressed youth

 CHILDHOOD PAINS

-In Hong Kong, 71 students took their own lives between 2013 and 2016, prompting the Education Bureau to set up the Committee on Prevention of Student Suicides to address the situation.
+In Hong Kong, a surge of student suicides in 2016 prompted the Education Bureau to set up the Committee on Prevention of Student Suicides to address the situation.

 The committee found multiple contributory factors in students’ suicidal behaviours, including mental health issues, psychological concerns as well as school adjustment and academic stress.